transcom/mymove-docs/docs/adrs/0081-use-asdf-to-manage-node-and-golang-versions-in-development.md

 > installing node, yarn, or golang with asdf and another one of the similar tools can cause conflicts depending on which
 > of the version manager tools is first in a particular path.

-This is actually and advantage of using asdf, since one of the difficulties of managing asdf _and_ node is the obfuscation of which version will be shimmed by which tool.
+This is actually an advantage of using asdf, since one of the difficulties of managing asdf _and_ node is the obfuscation of which version will be shimmed by which tool.
 Picking and using _one_ tool is the solution.
 Since asdf is already required for managing go, and it is capable of managing node, it is the logical choice.